NU-Quran-Community/nile-quran-nextjs/README.md

 This is a [Next.js](https://nextjs.org) project bootstrapped with [`create-next-app`](https://nextjs.org/docs/app/api-reference/cli/create-next-app).

 ## Getting Started
+First, update the backend url in .env.local file:
+Base_URL=Your_backend_url

+Second, run the development server: to install the dependecies: npm i

-First, run the development server:
+to run the development server:
 ```bash
 npm run dev
 # or